prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Name of Prometheus external label used to denote the Prometheus instance
+<p>prometheusExternalLabelName defines the name of Prometheus external label used to denote the Prometheus instance
 name.
 The external label will <em>not</em> be added when the field is set to the empty string (<code>&quot;&quot;</code>).</p>
 <p>Default: &ldquo;prometheus&rdquo;</p>